 PBI-4547 is a novel, immunometabolic agent which displays antidiabetic, antihyperlipidemic, anti-inflammatory and anti-fibrotic activity as shown in multiple animal models.
-PBI-4547 is an orally active small molecule that is a GPR84 antagonist, GPR40 (FFAR1)/GPR120 (FFAR4) agonist, and a partial activator of peroxisome proliferator-activated receptors (PPAR).
+PBI-4547 is designed to be an orally active modulator of GPR40 and PPAR gamma.
 PBI-4547 treatment significantly improved metabolic regulation of glucose and lipids, and reduced hepatic steatosis, ballooning and overall NAFLD (non-alcoholic fatty liver disease) score in high fat diet (HFD)-fed mice.
 Fatty acid oxidation and expression of mitochondrial uncoupling proteins were increased by PBI-4547 in the liver.
 Metabolomic profiling demonstrated that the metabolic dysregulation induced by HFD was abolished by PBI-4547.

 Development stage & clinical trial information: